pegasus-isi/1000genome-workflow/README.md

 However, interested users can use two different types of clustering that can improve performance:
  1. MPI: You can use [Pegasus MPI Cluster](https://pegasus.isi.edu/documentation/manpages/pegasus-mpi-cluster.html) mode  with the flag `--pmc`, which allow Pegasus to run multiple jobs inside using a classic leader and follower paradigm using MPI.
- 2. MPI In-memory: You can also use an in-memory system called [Decaf](https://bitbucket.org/tpeterka1/decaf/) with the flag `--decaf` (_Warning_: these two options are mutually exclusive!)
+ 2. MPI In-memory: You can also use an in-memory system called [Decaf](https://bitbucket.org/tpeterka1/decaf/) [1] with the flag `--decaf` (_Warning_: these two options are mutually exclusive!)

+# References

+Dreher, Matthieu, and Tom Peterka. _Decaf: Decoupled dataflows for in situ high-performance workflows._ No. ANL/MCS-TM-371.
+Argonne National Lab.(ANL), Argonne, IL (United States), 2017.